digital-asset/cn-quickstart/sdk/docs/sharable/sdk/quickstart/configure/quickstart-project-structure/06-quickstart-makefile-primer.rst

 `<tab>@cd frontend && npm install && npm run build` is a shell command to be executed when the target is invoked.
-Unless this is a phony-target, Make's expectation is that this command will regenerate the target file.
+Unless this is a phony-target, Make expects this command to regenerate the target file.
 By default, Make prints each shell command to stdout immediately before it executes it; this is suppressed if the command is prepended with a `@`.